Oxford History: George Street

 2–4–6–8–10 along the north side from east to west

 In 1895/6, George Street had six pubs (Hope & Anchor, The Grapes, Druid’s Head, Royal Champion, Plume of Feathers, and The Packet) as well as three beer retailers.
-It also had two churches (St George the Martyr and a Congregationalist Church)
+It also had two churches (St George the Martyr Chapel of Ease and a Congregationalist Church)

 South side: East to West